Screen Printing Peckham Print Studio

 We moved to the printing facilities, to learn more about screen printing, the first step was applying an emulsion which will be exposed to the artwork on the exposing unit, once the screen is exposed using UV light, the design is burned on to the screen. to make the design visible, the screen is washed to remove the emulsion, once washed the design is left behind of the screen ready to be screen printed.

 The screen was dried and placed on to the screen bed, once the screen was registered to the design, we were ready to print.
-Using one of my illustrations, I firstly Printed the orange colour of the leaves, and left that 1st layer to dry, and then the 2nd black colour was applied.
-There is a level of trail and error to printing.
-The first few prints did not print well, and the screen was not washed throughly and the screen was clogged in certain areas, which involved cleaning the screen once again, to achieve a good print.
+Using one of my illustrations, I firstly Printed the orange colour of the leaves and left that 1st layer to dry, and then the 2nd black colour was applied.
+There is a level of trial and error to printing.
+The first few prints did not print well, and the screen was not washed thoroughly and the screen was clogged in certain areas, which involved cleaning the screen once again, to achieve a good print.

 The Peckham Print Studio has some great facilities, which I will certainly be taking up and using in the near future to print more of my work.